zonemaster/zonemaster-gui/docs/Installation.md

 ```
 Then update `/usr/local/etc/apache24/Includes/zonemaster.conf` with your own ServerAdmin.
 If Zonemaster-Backend RPCAPI runs on another server or on another port (not port 5000)
-then update IP address or port in the same file.
+then update the URL for the `ProxyPass` and `ProxyPassReverse` keys in the same
+file so that it points to correct IP address or server name and correct port.

 #### Restart Apache